cybervams/vaultmate-gui/README.md

 ## Support

-For support or feature requests, please open an issue in the repository or contact support@passwordmanager.com
+For support or feature requests, please open an issue in the repository

 ## License